fj-navarro/frontiers_blog/content/posts/the-dark-side-of-genai-watch-out-transformational-leaders/index.md

 ---
-title: The Dark Side of GenAI, Watch Out Transformational Leaders
+title: The Dark Side of GenAI - Watch Out Transformational Leaders!
 date: "2024-05-23"
 description: Generative Artificial Intelligence (GenAI) has become a cornerstone of business operations and competitiveness.
 Its ability to automate complex processes, generate insightful data analytics, and even create content has revolutionized how companies operate.However, the allure of GenAI is not without its pitfalls.
 When GenAI systems fail, the repercussions can be severe.
 imageAltAttribute: The Dark Side of GenAI